Skip to content

 If Termux works for you, keep using it.
 Cosyra is not trying to replace the Android terminal hacker's world, we are trying to solve the "I have an iPhone and want to ship production code from the train" world, which Termux explicitly does not address.

-How to try Cosyra if you're coming from Termux
+How do you try Cosyra if you're coming from Termux?

 Two minutes total.